TBPOTW/UnityHorror_PS1Game/README.md

 # UnityHorror_PS1Game
-this game made in Unity.
-Type: Horror, style: Ps1
+The game is made on Unity
+Genre: Horror
+style: PS1
+A game about a man who forgets where he put his things, which causes him to go crazy